-We generally will attempt to comply with the terms of the safe harbor.
+We generally will attempt to comply with the terms of a statutory safe harbor that exempts qualifying sales from the prohibited transaction tax.
 We cannot assure you, however, that we can comply with the safe harbor or that we will avoid owning property that may be characterized as property that we hold "primarily for sale to customers in the ordinary course of a trade or business."
 The 100% tax will not apply to gains from the sale of property that is sold by a TRS or other taxable corporation, although such income will be taxed to the corporation at regular corporate income tax rates.